Tinkerforge/doc/source/Software/API_Bindings.rst

 Edit the source.
 Don't forget to set the host IP to the IP address of the PC running brickd.
-You can use your local IP or the IP you are connected to the internet with.
+You can use your local IP or the IP you are connected to the Internet with.
 If you use the latter, you also have to make sure that the brickd port is opened to the outside.

 Below is a small example program that turns a relay on and off with a